New-Cloud-Leaner/TerraformProjects/DynamoDB_Table_Terraform/README.md

 Objective: Set up an AWS DynamoDB table with Terraform.
 The table will be used to store key-value pairs, and it will have a basic configuration suitable for free-tier usage.

+Note: Make sure the AWS_ACCESS_KEYS and AWS_SECRET_KEYS are configured using aws configure

 --------------------------------------------------------------

 Project Details